 An ingredient I’ve had a lot of fun with this year is baker’s ammonia.
-Baker’s Ammonia, aka hartshorn, is a specialty leavener made of ground deer antlers.
-It is often called for in old Swedish cookie recipes, which proves just how resourceful those Scandinavian grandmothers were!
-Whoever decided to throw the antlers in the cookies was a baking genius, because the end result is an unbelievable crispness you won’t find in other cookies.
+Baker’s ammonia, also known as hartshorn, is a specialty leavening agent made of ground deer antlers.
+It is often called for in old German and Scandinavian recipes, as it imparts an unbelievable crispness you won’t find in other cookies.

-So far, I’ve used ground antlers in Swedish Dream Cookies, an oatmeal cookie recipe I made up but completely forgot, and a lemon wafer recipe that was somewhat disappointing due to what was probably operator error.
+So far, I’ve used baker’s ammonia in Swedish Dream Cookies (KA calls them Vanilla Dreams), and an oatmeal cookie recipe I made up but completely forgot.
+I’ve also used baker’s ammonia in lemon wafers, but the recipe was somewhat disappointing due to what was probably operator error.
 I put the baker’s ammonia away….until yesterday.

 Somewhere between 10:00AM and 1:00 yesterday, Emma developed a cold.
 Forced to cancel all our day’s activities and lay low, I took some time to try baker’s ammonia in another recipe — cream puffs.

-Whipping up a batch of cream puffs reminded me just how easy they were.
-The antler powder gave the puffs crispy edges and a tender inside, but you can still make a perfectly good cream puff without it.
+Whipping up a batch of cream puffs reminded me just how easy they are.
+And it seems the antler powder really enhances the texture, giving the puffs crispy edges and a tender inside.

 Cream puff shells are nice to have around.
 They freeze well and you can fill them with anything you wish.
 I filled a few of last night’s cream puff with a mixture of pistachio pudding mix, milk and whipped cream.
 The rest are in the freezer waiting for their turn, and I have my eye on a few ice cream recipes already.